Letter to Matt Hancock

 Email the letter below to the Secretary of State for Health and Social Care and CC in your local MP.
+Or - tweet the letter!

 Dear Secretary of State for Health and Social Care,